zen-lang/zen/README.md

 zen uses **tag system** to classify models.

-You may think about tag system as non-hierarchical multidimetional classification (just like java interfaces).
+You may think about tag system as non-hierarchical multidimensional classification (just like java interfaces).
 Or as a function of meta store - get all models labeled with specific tag.